OXID-eSales/paypal-checkout-documentation/configuration.rst

   |br|
   For more information, see :ref:`paypal-sandbox:Setting up temporary SSL`.

+* If you want to offer Google Pay, for test payments you have

+  * a Google account
+  * a credit card

+  If you make payments with your credit card in sandbox mode, your credit card will :emphasis:`not` be charged.
+Google will replace your real credit card number with a sample credit card number.

+  .. todo: #ML: Unter welcher URL finde ich bei PayPal etwas über Google Pay?
+    Weitere Informationen finden Sie in der PayPal-Checkout-Dokumentation unter `Development resources --> Integration --> Testing --> Test card numbers --> Google Pay <https://docs.adyen.com/development-resources/testing/test-card-numbers#google-pay>`_.

 |procedure|

 We describe the registration process (onboarding) using a sandbox account as an example.
 The live process is analogous.